Term Morphology Editor

 Term Morphology Editor speeds up editing of term morphology in Memsource Cloud and memoQ term bases.
 With this program, you can quickly change the way in which the term and its inflected forms are found in text.
 This applies equally to glossaries which will be imported into a term base for the first time and to existing term bases.

-To make your work easier, Term Morphology Editor provides term morphology suggestions from two engines - Morpher.ru (a morphological web-service for Russian and Ukrainian languages) and Hunspell (spell checking and morphology system).
+To make your work easier, Term Morphology Editor provides term morphology suggestions from two engines - Morpher.ru (a morphological web-service for Russian and Ukrainian languages) and Hunspell (spell checking and morphology system), and can also save terms to a special database in order to suggest a morphology pattern if you encounter the same term in the future.
 A terminologist can re-use the morphology suggestions and edit term morphology in a visual editor.
 As a result, morphological preparation of a term base takes a fraction of the time it would take to edit the term base manually.
 Once the changes have been made, all you need to do is update the term base file and import it into the term base.

 List of terms in Term Morphology Editor